moreroz/Yandex.Praktikum_projects/Project2. Analyzing borrowers' risk of defaulting/README.md

 - was there any debt on loan repayment
 - monthly income
 - the purpose of obtaining a loan
+# Goals
+Identify factors affecting the solvency of borrowers
 # Libraries used
 pandas, matplotlib.pyplot
 # Content